-Valve has implemented a new policy on Steam which limits user accounts which have spent less than $5 through the store.
+Valve has implemented a new policy on Steam that limits user accounts which have spent less than $5 through the store.

 The new policy is to protect users from phishing scams and spam.

-If the users hasn’t spent anything on the store, they at least have to have $5 sitting in their Steam Wallet.
+If the user hasn’t spent anything on the store, they’ll need to at least have $5 sitting in their Steam Wallet.
 This will limit accounts from performing the following actions:

 - Sending friend invites